 The majority of women getting abortions in America are already mothers, a point the ad makes clear with the family photo and the little boy asking, “Daddy, when is Mommy coming home?”

-During testing, viewers who saw a partisan pro-Harris-Walz version of the ad pushed them toward supporting the Democratic ticket, especially among 18- to 34-year-olds, AAPI and Latino voters and people who did not vote in 2020.
+During testing, viewers who saw a partisan pro-Harris-Walz version of the ad were pushed toward supporting the Democratic ticket, especially among 18- to 34-year-olds, AAPI and Latino voters and people who did not vote in 2020.

 Since Roe v.
 Wade, sharing the stories of individual women hurt by abortion bans has proven to be an effective strategy in campaign ads urging voters to side with candidates who support abortion access.
 Before Duvall’s ad for the then-Biden campaign earlier this year, her 2023 ad in support of Kentucky Gov. Andrew Beshear’s campaign went viral, and Beshear went on to win reelection.